Posts Tagged ‘Associational Copy’

 Shiner Darkest

-Lew confirmed that it was indeed inscribed to him, noting he must have sold it and because he was moving again and already had the hardback…
+Lew confirmed that it was indeed inscribed to him, noting he must have sold it because he was moving again and already had the hardback…